eerimoq/moblin/README.rst

 - Find out why H.265 does not work.

+- Paste URL does not work.

 Ideas/plan
 ==========

+- Implement `SRTLA`_.

 - Big F on screen when disconnected.

-- Implement `SRTLA`_.

 - Reconnect immediately when connected to a network.